SignumOracle/signum-feeds/README.md

 ```
 telliot report -a PulsechainAccount -qt pls-usd-spot -p YOLO -ncr
 ```
 Here’s what it means: You want to report the query type PLS/USD spot (-qt pls-usd-spot), you don’t care about checking for profit (-p YOLO), and you’re not listening for autopay tips (-ncr (no check rewards)).
-Remember to replace “PulsechainAccount” with your Telliot account name if different.
+Remember to replace “PulsechainAccount” with your Signum account name if different.

 # Running Signum to Submit Values on an Interval (Ignoring Profitability)
-Start telliot with this command:
+Start Signum with this command:
 ```
 telliot report -a PulsechainAccount -qt pls-usd-spot -p YOLO -ncr -wp 3600
 ```